Provably data-driven projection method for quadratic programming: Proofs for Section

 We first recall the Sauer-Shelah lemma, which is a well-known result in combinatorics that allows us to bound the sum of a combinatorial sequence. \begin{lemma}[Sauer-Shelah lemma \cite{sauer1972density}] Let $1 \leq k \leq n$, where $k$ and $n$ are positive integers.
 Then \end{lemma}

-We then recall the Warren's theorem \cite{warren1968lower}, which bounds the number of sign patterns that a sequence of polynomials with bounded degreea can create. \begin{lemma}[Warren's theorem \cite{warren1968lower}] Let $p_1(\boldsymbol{x}), \dots, p_m(\boldsymbol{x})$ are polynomials in $n$ variables of degree at most $d$.
-Then then number of sign patterns
+We then recall the Warren's theorem \cite{warren1968lower}, which bounds the number of sign patterns that a sequence of polynomials with bounded degrees can create. \begin{lemma}[Warren's theorem \cite{warren1968lower}] Let $p_1(\boldsymbol{x}), \dots, p_m(\boldsymbol{x})$ be polynomials in $n$ variables of degree at most $d$.
+Then the number of sign patterns

 acquired by varying $\boldsymbol{x}$ is at most $\left(\frac{8edm}{n}\right)^n$

 \end{lemma}